Southernmost Point Buoy: Description

 By the 2010s, there was a webcam that relays video of the street corner where the buoy is located to the Internet.

-The buoy paint job was done by local painter-artist Danny Acosta, and the City of Key West hired him to paint again after it was damaged by Hurricane Irma in 2017.
+The buoy paint job was done by local painter-artist Danny Acosta, and the city of Key West hired him to paint again after it was damaged by Hurricane Irma in 2017.

-On New Year's Day 2022, the buoy was vandalized, resulting in "extensive damages."
-There was a camera operated by Two Oceans Digital that helped find the vandals, both of the two vandals faced over $1,000 in damages for criminal mischief.
+On New Year's Day 2022, the buoy was vandalized, resulting in "extensive damages"; a camera operated by Two Oceans Digital helped find the two vandals, both of whom faced over $1,000 in damages for criminal mischief.